Cook Inlet Beluga Whale

 Status Review

 In 2017, NMFS issued its first five-year status review for the Cook Inlet distinct population segment of beluga whales.
-The Endangered Species Act requires status reviews to be conducted every five years for listed species.
+The ESA requires status reviews to be conducted every five years for listed species.
 The review determined that although the population is not increasing as expected, it is not declining precipitously, and, therefore, the probability of extinction is lower than in previous analyses.
-The review also stated that the population appears to now be consolidated into the upper part of Cook Inlet for much longer periods of time each year.
+The review also stated that the population appears to be consolidated into the upper part of Cook Inlet for much longer periods of time each year.
 The upper part of Cook Inlet is beluga whale habitat that is most prone to the effects of human development.
 NMFS announced its intent to conduct a subsequent five-year status review in February 2021, requesting new information on the status, threats, and recovery of Cook Inlet beluga whales that may have become available since the previous status review in 2017.
 NMFS completed its second five-year status review in September 2022, concluding that the Cook Inlet beluga whale population should retain its status as endangered.

 What the Commission Is Doing